richard-gm/Spotify_ETL/readme.md

 # Spotify ETL

-The aim of this project is to create a date-pipeline to analyse and store data from the spotify's API
+The aim of this project is to create a date-pipeline to ETL data from the spotify's API

+Get your Spotify API token here: https://developer.spotify.com/console/get-recently-played/

+Note that this token has to be reactivated every 1h
 ## How to run it
 - You must have python installed
 - Use the "cd" command to go to the route of this project